HVAC Commissioning Checklist

 The first step in the commissioning process occurs after the installation of the HVAC system.
 The engineer verifies if the equipment used and the materials installed are the right ones and that they are installed in the right positions.
 They also verify that the installation is in line with the manufacturer’s requirements.

-To simplify the process, the engineers use an HVAC commissioning checklist to check everything listed.
+To simplify the process, the engineers use a checklist to check everything listed.
 They also document the installed equipment.

 The next step is to monitor the operation.